Recent News from PHS-SW

 If you would like copies of these presentations or more information about the PHSSW, please contact Dr. Jim Currie at 281-991-8700 or .
 Members of the Society receive complimentary copies of these presentations.

-The 2017 annual gathering of the Society will be February 16-17 at the Lake Highlands Presbyterian Church in Hot Springs, Arkansas.
+The 2018 annual gathering of the Society will be February 16-17 at the Lake Highlands Presbyterian Church in Hot Springs, Arkansas.
 Details regarding the dates and arrangements will be announced later.

 "Look to the rock from which you were hewn, and to the quarry from which you were dug." -- Isaiah 51:1

 Currie's Column (February 2016)